prisms-center/CASMcode_crystallography/CONTRIBUTE.md

     # It is required to set the casm prefix:
     export CASM_PREFIX=$(python -m libcasm.casmglobal --prefix)

-    # Some cmake options:
+    # Some configuration options:
     #
     # To link to manylinux2014 packages set:
     #   export CASM_EXTRA_COMPILE_ARGS='-D_GLIBCXX_USE_CXX11_ABI=0'
     #
     pip install -e .

 At this point, changes made to pure Python source files are immediately testable.
-Testing changes made to the pybind11 wrappers require re-building with `pip install -e .`.
+Testing changes made to the pybind11 wrappers requires re-building with `pip install -e .`.
 Testing changes made to the CASM C++ components requires re-building and re-installing the C++ components and then re-building with `pip install -e .`.

 To uninstall the Python package do: